Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Communication-efficient diffusion strategy

 \subsection{Winner selection algorithm}

-After sending bids to BS, the BS determines the auction winners.
-The BS may achieve a maximum decrement of IID distance when it selects PUEs with the highest bidding price as the auction winner.
-However, PUEs require more bandwidth to send the model due to the poor channel condition.
-Moreover, errors may occur in the model because the model transmissions via the poor channel may increase the bit error rate.
+After sending the bids to the BS, it determines the auction winner.
+The BS can achieve the maximum variance in IID distance when it selects PUEs with the highest bidding price as the auction winner.
+However, PUEs require more bandwidth to send to the model owing to poor channel conditions.
+Moreover, errors may occur in the model because model transmissions through poor channels may increase the bit error rate.
 Thus, the BS should select the winner PUEs by considering the diffusion efficiency, which includes the IID distance and required bandwidth for the model transmission.

-We employ the Kuhn–Munkres algorithm, which can find the optimal matching in a polynomial time, to match the models and the next trainer PUEs by considering the diffusion efficiency.
-Let $\mathcal{G}$ stands for the bipartite graph that represents the relationship between a set of worker and job vertices by a set of edges.
-Applying our problem, we can represent $\mathcal{G} = (\mathcal{M}, \mathcal{N}_{P}, \mathcal{E})$, where a set of worker and job vertices can be denoted as a set of models $\mathcal{M}$ and PUEs $\mathcal{N}_{P}$. $\mathcal{E}$ denotes a set of edges where each edge can be represented by the pair of the model and the next trainer PUE as $(m, i) \in \mathcal{E}$.
-Then, the Kuhn-Munkres algorithm aims to find the optimal set of edges of which the sum of weights is maximum.
-The weight comprises the valuation and required communication resources expressed as
+We employ the Kuhn–Munkres algorithm, which can find the optimal matching in polynomial time, to match the models and next trainer PUEs by considering the diffusion efficiency.
+Let $\mathcal{G}$ denote a bipartite graph representing the relationship between a set of workers and job vertices by using a set of edges.
+By applying our problem, we can represent $\mathcal{G} = (\mathcal{M}, \mathcal{N}_{P}, \mathcal{E})$, where a set of worker and job vertices can be denoted by $\mathcal{M}$ and $\mathcal{N}_{P}$, respectively. $\mathcal{E}$ denotes a set of edges, where each edge can be represented by a pair of the model and next trainer PUE as $(m, i) \in \mathcal{E}$.
+Then, the Kuhn-Munkres algorithm aims to find the optimal set of edges for which the sum of the weights is maximized.
+The weight comprises the valuation and required communication resources, expressed as